Fighter jets intercepted a private plane in DC. Here’s what we know.

-On Sunday, two US fighter jets intercepted a plane with a non-responsive pilot flying over the Washington, DC area, causing a sonic boom that startled residents in the city.
+On Sunday, two US fighter jets intercepted a plane with a non-responsive pilot flying over the Washington, DC, area, causing a sonic boom that startled residents in the city, and leaving four people dead.

 The plane — a Cessna Citation, which can hold up to 12 people — left from Elizabethton, Tennessee, and was originally destined for Long Island, New York.
-At some point in its flight path, the plane turned, and flew down toward DC.
+Shortly after the aircraft reached the Long Island area, the plane turned and flew down toward DC.
 Two F-16 fighter jets, which were flying at supersonic speeds, were dispatched from Joint Base Andrews in Maryland to intercept the plane because it flew into restricted airspace, according to a spokesperson for NORAD.
+Four other F-16s, two from a South Carolina base and two from a New Jersey airfield, were also sent to intercept the plane.

 The area over Washington, DC, requires special clearance to enter and is part of a broader restricted section, meant to safeguard infrastructure and government personnel from foreign and terrorist attacks.
 Planes that enter that airspace without approval and proper communication with authorities can prompt the response that took place on Sunday.
 The fighter jets’ speed contributed to the sonic boom, which some residents experienced as a loud sudden noise on Sunday afternoon.